 Days 1-3: Boston, MA

 Kick things off in Boston, whose old colonial buildings testify to its historic roots.
 I grew up in this city and, even with all my world travels, it remains one of my favorites.
-Though one of the biggest cities in America, it has more of a “large-town” feel to it than that of bustling metropolis.
+Though one of the biggest cities in America, it has more of a “large-town” feel to it than that of a bustling metropolis.
 Here, you’ll find friendly locals, die-hard sports fans, lively bars, world-class restaurants, and a ton of American history to keep you busy.

 These are some of my favorite things to do in Boston:

 - Walk the Freedom Trail – This 2.5-mile (4km) route takes you through colonial Boston.
 Starting in the Boston Common and winding past Faneuil Hall, the Old State House, and Bunker Hill, this historical walk teaches you about life in colonial and revolutionary times.
-The tourism board also offers guided tours (though they are suspended right now due to COVID).
+The tourism board also offers guided tours (tickets are $16 USD).

 - See the Museum of Fine Arts – This museum has over 450,000 pieces of fine art, from the pre-Columbian era to Italian Impressionism.
 It’s one of the best collections in the country.
 Admission is $27 USD.

 - Lounge in Boston Common – This is the oldest city park in the US, dating to 1634.
 It was once used as communal pastureland by Puritan settlers (they also executed some “witches” here as well).
 Today, it’s a great place to relax, people-watch, and picnic.

 - Visit Harvard – Harvard University is the first and oldest university in the country (founded in 1636, far predating the United States).
 The campus offers free one-hour tours through the grounds and buildings.
 Afterward, grab a coffee and people-watch in the alternative and artsy Harvard Square.